Our Theory of Change

 Even if they are not medical or nursing care professionals, there are things that can be done by families, friends, neighbors, or anyone who wish to support those who are suffering.
 By learning and by practicing how they can contribute regardless of profession or position, those who were less confident in getting involved will begin to change and gain more confidence.

 It is not only those who have reached the final stages of their lives that are suffering from questions that have no definite answers.
-Everyone, from children to elderly, is suffering even if they do not realize it.
-We have introduced the lessons learned from interpersonal support method cultivated in hospice and palliative care at schools, communities, and companies as “Lessons of Life”.
-Adults and children alike will be able to face the difficulties and sufferings they will encounter in the future by applying what they have learned at the “Lessons of Life”.
+Everyone, from children to the elderly, may be suffering even if they do not realize it.
+We have introduced the lessons learned from interpersonal support methods cultivated in hospice and palliative care at schools, communities, and companies as “Lessons of Life”.
+Adults and children alike will be able to face the difficulties and suffering they will encounter in the future by applying what they have learned at the “Lessons of Life”.

 In addition to facing one’s own suffering, if one can become aware of and be involved with those who are also suffering, and by voluntarily communicating what one has learned through suffering of others, then we hope that a chain reaction of kindness will start spreading in the community.